-The Vibro™ filter elements are equipped with organic membranes in the range from 1 kDa to 1 µm from well known industry suppliers.
+The Vibro® filter elements are equipped with organic membranes in the range from 1 kDa to 1 µm from well known industry suppliers.

-Standard UF membranes are in the range from 1-800 kDa and are made in PES, PESH, PVDF & PAN.
+Standard ultrafiltration membranes are in the range from 1-800 kDa and are made in PES, PESH, PVDF, PAN or RC.

-Standard MF membranes are in the range of 0.08-1 µm and are made in PVDF & PTFE.
+Standard microfiltration membranes are in the range from 800 kDa -1 µm and are made in PVDF or PTFE.